What are the fees at BlueSkies?

 Is it possible to enroll on a school-year schedule?

-Founded to serve working families who often only have 2 weeks vacation per year, BlueSkies is open year-round.
+Founded to serve working families who often only have two weeks vacation per year, BlueSkies is open year-round.
 To meet its budget, tuition must be paid for each space all year, as the staff is paid year-round.
 The child’s space must be relinquished to another child if the family does not want to pay summer tuition.

 What is the illness policy at Blueskies?